 If you’re hankering for a taste of the Oregon Coast, head to Tillamook, where you’ll find a blossoming culinary scene of craft beer, award-winning cheese and freshly caught seafood.
 The town lays claim to a number of spots on the North Coast Food Trail, so grab a bite, take a tour and pack some coastal treasures in the cooler to bring some treats home — if they make it that far, that is.

-Fans of Pacific City-based Pelican Brewing Company are cheering about the new taproom in Tillamook.
-Located downtown, the new Pelican Brewery & Tap Room is easy to find and hard to leave once you’ve found a perch at the friendly bar.
-Enjoy Pelican’s signature Kiwanda Cream Ale, Doryman’s Dark Ale and Tsunami Stout along with a tasty bowl of clam chowder, a basket of fish and chips or an elk burger.
-Watch the hardworking beer makers on the brewery floor as they brew up 10,000 barrels per year.
-Tours available daily.
+Fans of Pacific City-based Pelican Brewing Company can find all their favorite ales and lagers in Tillamook, too.
+Located downtown, Pelican Brewery & Tap Room is hard to leave once you’ve found a perch at the friendly bar.
+Enjoy any one of Pelican’s signature brews, including Kiwanda Cream Ale, Doryman’s Dark Ale and Tsunami Stout.
+Their beers pair well with their food items, like a tasty bowl of clam chowder, a basket of fish and chips, or an elk burger.

 Tillamook is also home to de Garde Brewing, a farmhouse-style brewery specializing in natural fermentation to create flavors you won’t find anywhere else.
 Before it is aged in a barrel, each beer is fermented with wild yeasts and microflora in a large open vat called a coolship, so no two beers are ever the same.
 That means you’ll just have to come back to try their latest concoction.
 Their ever-rotating selections are available on tap, in bottles and in growlers for sale in the downtown tasting room.